December 17: Temporary parking for library material pickup and returns near Elizabeth Dafoe Library.

 Please contact your Subject Liaison Librarian, either by email or by scheduling an appointment, to discuss your course reserve needs further.

-Librarians are available to help faculty find an electronic version of a textbook, or a suitable alternative, for Summer 2020 courses.
+Librarians are available to help faculty find an electronic version of a textbook, or a suitable alternative.
 We will add the e-textbook to the Libraries' collection so that all your students can access it.

 Ask us to check to see if an electronic version of your print textbook is available or get more information about electronic textbook availability.